“The Lost Weekend” quotes

 - Helen St. James: What is it you want to be so much that you're not?

-- Don Birnam: A...” (continue)(continue reading)“- Don Birnam: One should always see Shakespeare on an empty stomach.
+- Don Birnam:...” (continue)(continue reading)“- Don Birnam: One should always see Shakespeare on an empty stomach.

 “- Wick Birnem: Trees and grass and sweet cider, buttermilk and water from that well that's colder than any old...